Female Police Officer Retaliation Award Upheld

 Retaliatory actions can take many forms.
 If you believe you have been retaliated against for complaining about discrimination, it is important to speak up.
 Federal law prohibits your employer from taking any negative action against you for filing a claim of discrimination.

-For more information or if you believe you have been subjected to employment discrimination or have suffered retaliation as the result, please contact an experienced Georgia retaliation lawyer immediately at Buckley & Klein to protect your rights.
+For more information or if you believe you have been subjected to employment discrimination or have suffered retaliation as the result, please contact an experienced Georgia retaliation lawyer immediately at The Buckley Law Firm, LLC to protect your rights.